UlyssesZh/UlyssesZh.github.io/_posts/2022-11-28-ntfy-warn-discharge.md

 ---
-title: 'Using ntfy to warn me when my computer is discharging'
+title: Using ntfy to warn me when my computer is discharging
 date: 2022-11-28 15:50:50 -0800
 categories:
   - programming
 tags:
   - selfhosting
   - linux
 layout: post
+excerpt: >
-excerpt: 'I use udev and systemd to send a notification to my phone via ntfy automatically whenever my laptop is discharging.'
+  I use udev and systemd to send a notification to my phone via ntfy automatically whenever my laptop is discharging.
 ---

 I need to thank [one of my friends](https://orashshi.github.io)